wirasatrian/aws-bootcamp-cruddur-2023/journal/week1.md

 ### Build Docker Image

-The next step was build docker image from a Dockerfile, give it tag as backend-flask
+The next step was build docker image from a Dockerfile, give it backend-flask with default latest tag

 ```sh
   docker build -t backend-flask .